QuentinMacheda/newcoin-os/README.md

    This will remove all build artifacts and cached files:

-   - Delete Jan extension from your `~/jan/extensions` folder
+   - Delete Newcoin OS extension from your `~/newcoin/extensions` folder
    - Delete all `node_modules` in current folder
-   - Clear Application cache in `~/Library/Caches/jan`
+   - Clear Application cache in `~/Library/Caches/newcoin`

-## Requirements for running Jan
+## Requirements for running Newcoin OS

 - MacOS: 13 or higher
 - Windows: